-The City Council meets the first and third Tuesday of each month for regular meetings at 6:00 p.m. and the second Tuesday of each month for a study session at 6:30 p.m. in the City Council Chambers, 500 E. Third Street.
+The City Council meets the first and third Tuesday of each month for regular meetings and the second and fourth Tuesday of each month for study sessions; all meetings begin at 6:00 p.m. in the City Council Chambers, 500 E. Third Street.

-Please read the following before contacting members of Council or the City Manager:
+Please read the following before contacting members of Council or the Mayor:

 - All correspondence is public information and will be treated accordingly.

 - You can e-mail all City Council members at once by using: firstname.lastname@example.org

 - Under the Colorado Open Records Act (CORA) all emails to and from City Council are subject to public disclosure, with limited exceptions.
 Most communications will be accessible to anyone via Global Relay’s email database that can be tapped from any internet-connected computer or handheld device.
 Emails which contain “#private#” in the subject line of the email will not be automatically placed in the public file, however, the City of Loveland can't guarantee that email to or from Council marked "#private#" will remain private under CORA.